Transplantation (medicine): Allocation of organs

 In most countries there is a shortage of suitable organs for transplantation.
 Countries often have formal systems in place to manage the process of determining who is an organ donor and in what order organ recipients receive available organs.

-The overwhelming majority of deceased-donor organs in the United States are allocated by federal contract to the Organ Procurement and Transplantation Network, held since it was created by the Organ Transplant Act of 1984 by the United Network for Organ Sharing, or UNOS.
-(UNOS does not handle donor cornea tissue; corneal donor tissue is usually handled by multiple eye banks with guidance from the Eye Bank Association of America (EBAA) and Food and Drug Administration (FDA).
-Individual regional organ procurement organizations, all members of the Organ Procurement and Transplantation Network, are responsible for the identification of suitable donors and collection of the donated organs.
+The overwhelming majority of deceased-donor organs in the United States are allocated by federal contract to the Organ Procurement and Transplantation Network, held since it was created by the Organ Transplant Act of 1984, by the United Network for Organ Sharing, or UNOS.
+(UNOS does not handle donor cornea tissue; corneal donor tissue is usually handled by multiple eye banks with guidance from the Eye Bank Association of America (EBAA) and the Food and Drug Administration (FDA).
+Individual regional organ procurement organizations, all members of the Organ Procurement and Transplantation Network, are responsible for the identification of suitable donors and the collection of the donated organs.
 UNOS (the United Network for Organ Sharing) allocates organs according to methodologies deemed most equitable by experts in the field.
 Allocation criteria vary by organ type and are periodically revised.
 For instance, liver allocation is partly determined by the MELD (Model for End-Stage Liver Disease) score, an evidence-based measure derived from laboratory values that reflect the severity of a patient's liver disease.

 The foundation for national organ policy was laid with the passage of the National Organ Transplant Act (NOTA) in 1984, which led to the creation of the Organ Procurement and Transplantation Network (OPTN).
 The OPTN maintains the national organ transplant registry and ensures fair and equitable distribution of organs.
 Additionally, the Scientific Registry of Transplant Recipients (SRTR) was established to support continuous research on transplant outcomes and recipient health.

 In 2000, the Children's Health Act was enacted, mandating that NOTA account for the specific needs and considerations of pediatric patients in organ allocation decisions.

 An example of "line jumping" occurred in 2003 at Duke University, when physicians attempted to correct a critical error in an initial transplant.
 A teenage girl received a heart-lung transplant with organs of an incompatible blood type.
 Following the mistake, she was given priority for a second transplant, despite being in such poor physical condition that she would not typically qualify as a viable candidate.
 The case raised ethical concerns about fairness in organ allocation and the influence of public and institutional pressure on transplant decisions.